 After the misfire of parts seven and eight, Friday took its first long-term break since the series kicked off in 1980.
 After a four year absence Sean Cunningham returned as a producer to oversee what at the time was to be the last outing in the Friday franchise.
 Fans had of course heard this all before back when The Final Chapter was supposed to put a full stop behind Jason’s stabby antics.
 What The Final Friday was actually designed for was a lead-in to the long awaited Jason versus Freddy, a project the studios had been trying to get off the ground since 1987 when box office takings for both franchises started to nosedive.
-The story hook behind part nine in the series was the ability for Jason’s spirit to jump from body to body and possess whoever he chose to continue murdering innocents.
-The starting point for the film offered no explanation as to how or why the original Jason was up and about again, and the spirit jumping gimmick felt like the best of a bad bunch of ideas for continuing the Vorhees mayhem.
+The story hook behind part nine in the series, borrowed from The Hidden (1987), was the ability for Jason’s spirit to jump from body to body and possess whoever he chose to continue murdering anyone and everyone.
+The starting point for the film offered no explanation as to how or why the original Jason was up and about again, and the spirit jumping gimmick felt like the best of a bad bunch of ideas for continuing the Voorhees mayhem.
 The finale which showed the spirits of Jason’s victims transcending to the white light of heaven, while a cackling Krueger drags Jason’s mask down to the depths of hell, was a cheesy turn too far.
-Not even shinier production values could hide the fact that the film was just a stop-gap designed to remind audiences who Jason was in case they forgot during the elongated production period that the Freddy versus Jason project would no doubt require.
+Not even shinier production values could hide the fact that the film was just a stop-gap designed to remind audiences who Jason was in case they forgot during the elongated production period that the Freddy versus Jason project would require.

 10. Jason X (2001)